yuansfer/yuansfer-mobile-sdk-ios/README.md

 | WeChatPay | weixin | wx1acf098c25647f9e(WeChat Pay App id) |
 | PayPal or Venmo | braintree | com.yuansfer.msdk.braintree (Usually use the app bundle ID to spell the identifier)

-5、To configure the Universal Link of the WeChat platform, first open Associated Domains and fill in our domain name, the prefix is applinks. etc. If your domain name is test.com, fill in applinks: test.com; then go to the Apple Developer Center to find the Associated Domains of the project’s AppId, turn on the switch, and obtain the Team ID and Bundle ID at the same time; create an apple- The app-site-association file (note that there is no suffix), its content is in json format, fill in the Team ID and Bundle ID in the following fields, the middle is connected by a dot, the official example is as follows:
+5、WeChat Pay has made some upgrades (openSDK1.8.6) to comply with the requirements of iOS 13.
+The most important change is that the jump method has been changed to Universal Links to verify the legitimacy of initiating sharing.

+> Login to the Apple Developer account, create an application, and enable the Associated Domains function for this AppID (check Associated Domains in IDENTIFIER).

+> Create an empty JSON format file (named apple-app-site-association, with no extension!) and place it in the root directory of the specified server, providing an HTTPS access address.
+    For example: https://www.baidu.com/.well-known/apple-app-site-association.
+The JSON file format is as follows:

 ```
 {
     "applinks": {